Kamila-alvarado/kamila-alvarado.github.io/_posts/2025-09-11-sample-markdown.md

 ---

 {: .box-success}
 Hi, my name is Kamila Alvarado and I am a first-year at Williams College.
-I am interested in the field of psychology, but am also enthusiatic to explore the variety of fields Williams has to offer, including Computer Science.
+I am interested in the field of psychology, but I am also enthusiatic to explore the variety of fields Williams has to offer, including Computer Science.
 That is why I am taking CSCI 103 - Electronic Textiles.

 #My Programming Experience